Public Records Request

 Division of Records and Information Management, Information Technology Department

-It is the policy of the municipality to provide the fullest and most rapid public access to municipal records and information so that the right of the people to remain informed is protected.
-In enacting this measure, the assembly recognizes the competing interests of personal privacy and the right of the public to have access to information concerning the conduct of the people's business.
-This chapter shall therefore be liberally construed to require full disclosure of all public records in the possession or control of any municipal agency, except those specifically exempted (AMC 3.90.10).
+It is the policy of the municipality to provide the fullest and most rapid public access to public records so that the right of the people to remain informed is protected.
+In enacting this measure, the assembly recognizes the competing interests of personal privacy and the right of the public to have access to records concerning the conduct of the people's business.
+This chapter shall therefore be liberally construed to require full disclosure of all public records in the possession or control of any municipal agency, except those specifically exempted under this chapter or under any applicable state or federal law (AMC 3.90.10).

 Public accessible records and information may be readily available without the need to submit a public records request.
 If not found below, contact the agency directly.